 18. The answer to this question lies in the method used for determining the “costs” of imports in the Sheffrin Report.
 Sheffrin has assumed that the cost of imports is determined by the spot price of natural gas times a heat rate of 12,000 btu/kWh.
 The Hildebrandt Report appears to use a similar cost basis for calculating import costs.

-19. This assumption is logically equivalent to saying that there is an infinite supply of potential imports into California, available at a 12,000 btu/kWh heat rate times the spot gas price in California.
+This assumption is logically equivalent to saying that there is an infinite supply of potential imports into California, available at a 12,000 btu/kWh heat rate times the spot gas price in California.
 But this is plainly untrue.
 If this assumption were true, there would be no danger of shortfalls in electric capacity throughout the WSCC this summer.
 However, as many commentators have noted, it is by no means assured that the West will get through the summer without significant shortages.
-[Need references].
+[Need references.
+See March 22 Comments of EPMI filed in response to Commission staff’s proposed mitigation plan which presented public information on the current low hydro conditions in the Pacific Northwest].
 The analyses of the DMA, as described in the Sheffrin Report and the Hildebrandt Report, is based on mistaken modeling assumptions as well as failures in the application of economic theory.

-20. If the import cost assumptions used by Sheffrin and Hildebrandt were true, then prices outside of California should never go beyond the 12,000 heat rate * gas price level.
+If the import cost assumptions used by Sheffrin and Hildebrandt were true, then prices outside of California should never go beyond the 12,000 heat rate * gas price level.
 This, however, is not the case, and the import pricing assumptions used by the DMA are demonstrably false.
 Exhibit 1 shows the relationship between actual prices at the Mid-Columbia (“Mid-C”) pricing point in the Pacific Northwest for peak hours in the period in question, as reported by Dow Jones.
-Prices at Mid-C during peak hours were generally substantially higher than the import costs calculated using the Sheffrin-Hildebrandt methodology, especially during the summer months of 2000 when generating capacity was scarce throughout the WSCC.
+Prices at Mid-C during peak hours were generally substantially higher than the import costs calculated using the Sheffrin-Hildebrandt methodology, especially during the summer months of year 2000 when generating capacity was scarce throughout the WSCC.
 Exhibit 2 presents the same information for the off-peak hours.
 At off-peak loads, the assumption that import costs can be represented as a 12,000 heat rate times the price of natural gas in California holds more closely, although again there are many days when prices outside California in these hours have exceeded the calculated import costs using the Sheffrin and Hildebrandt methodology.
+[Seab, this is relatively minor but added to the gas prices should be the in-state transportation prices.
+I would suggest adding $0.30/MMBtu across the board to the gas indices as a proxy for these costs.]
+The data presented in Exhibits 1 and 2 are from _______ (give URL or other source.
+If you got from us, the source is: Dow Jones).

+In using an arbitrary heat-rate standard for costs, Sheffrin and Hildebrandt ignore a critical piece of the supply-demand equation in the West.
+Although electricity cannot be economically stored, ultimately the load in the West is met by energy-limited resources, such as hydroelectric power and gas-fired generation subject to stringent emission limits.
+Given a choice to generate now or at a later time, no rational generator will sell power now without reflecting its value in future periods.
+Given the current shortage being experienced, energy limited resources are having a particularly critical impact on prices in what are normally considered “off peak.”
+Any analysis that ignores this will significantly overstate the level of market power exerted, especially in off peak periods.